apereo/cas/docs/cas-server-documentation/services/JSON-Service-Management.md

 <div class="alert alert-warning">:warning: <strong>Duplicate Services</strong><p>
-As you add more files to the directory, you need to be absolutely sure that no two service definitions will have the same id.
+As you add more files to the directory, you need to be absolutely sure that no two service definitions would have the same numeric id.
 If this happens, loading one definition will stop loading the other.
 While service ids can be chosen arbitrarily, make sure all service numeric identifiers are unique.
 CAS will also output warnings if duplicate data is found.
 </p></div>